 Cori thought Daisy might have been having a bit of a sleep-in and she didn’t blame her one little bit.

-It was too cold for chicks to be born but Daisy was determined and she remained sitting on her egg for the next four weeks.
+It was too cold for baby chickens but Daisy was determined and she remained sitting on her egg for the next four weeks.